24ericksonb/roblox-discord-bot/README.md

 **Function:**
 - Assigns the `Verified` role to the user.
+- Assigns a University role based on the verified email's domain.
 - Removes the `Not Verified` role.
 - Records the verification event in a designated text channel.